 As Industrial Internet of Things (IIoT) deployments proliferate and mature, they are a source of service innovation, increased productivity, streamlined operations, and, perhaps most importantly, reduced costs for industrial and manufacturing organizations worldwide.
 Some companies are expanding their use cases, while others are just getting started.
 Grandview Research estimates the global market for IIoT stands at 263 billion and will grow to 1.11 trillion U.S. dollars by 2028 (Figure 1).

-Achieving a return on investment (ROI) and deriving value from IIoT depends on one critical factor: data.
+The first step towards successfully implementing IIoT in Automotive Manufacturing is to establish connections to manufacturing machines, processes, databases, applications and supplies achieving a return on investment (ROI) and deriving value from IIoT depends on one critical factor: data.
 Operational data powers use cases such as machine condition monitoring, improving OEE, and implementing preventative maintenance.
 Data connectivity and availability are often the primary challenges for IIoT deployments.
 As a result, we’ve seen increased adoption of two open standard messaging protocols that aim to solve data movement challenges and help manufacturers become data-driven - MQTT and Sparkplug.

 MQTT is a lightweight, publish/subscribe messaging protocol ideal for connecting remote devices (e.g., the IIoT).
 MQTT has a small code footprint.
 This design allows data to move within a challenging communications environment with resource constraints or limited network bandwidth.
 MQTT has become the de facto standard for device messaging in IIoT communications, with millions of devices leveraging its capabilities.